lloaldo/vue3-tree-master/README.md

    npm run dev
    ```

-   The application will be available at `http://localhost:5173` (or the configured port).
+   The application will be available at the configured port.

 ## Usage

 Vue3-Tree provides components to create interactive tree structures.
 The main component is `Tree.vue`, which supports various features for dynamic trees.
+Below are examples demonstrating key functionalities.

 ### Basic Example